christian-fei/christian-fei.github.io-pandoc/_posts/2017-02-10-How-to-read-Hacker-Newsletter.md

 Today, at the issue date of #338 of Hacker Newsletter, I tried:

 - not to read ahead
-- don't "spoil" me any links (maybe it's just me)
+- not to "spoil" me any links (maybe it's just me)
 - to reflect on how to learn the most out of each issue of Hacker Newsletter

 # Before